From a post-production perspective

 The basics of production microphones

-To capture dialog, there’s two primary types of mics you’ll see in a professional setting: boom and lavalier mics.
+To capture dialog, there are two primary types of mics you’ll see in a professional setting: boom and lavalier mics.
 Here’s how they are ideally used:

 Lavalier mic (or lavs).
 This is a small mic placed on the body.
 In an ideal situation, everyone with a speaking line will wear their own lav mic.